Skip to main content

 Assessment and feedback

-Modules are typically assessed by individual assessment, or an examination.
+Modules are typically assessed by individual assessment or an examination.
 Coursework and examinations place emphasis on the ability to think and reason critically, but constructively.
-The business project is the capstone demonstration of these skills, requiring students to conceive, justify, design and execute a major project.
+The business project is the capstone demonstration of these skills, where you'll conceive, justify, design and execute a major project.